Snowflake-Labs/terraform-provider-snowflake/docs/technical-documentation/resource_migration.md

 #### 3.3.3. terraform plan and apply

 After running `terraform plan` you'll see if there are any changes we have to do before applying our generated configuration.
-If no errors are appearing you can run `terraform apply` to import state into generated configurations.
+If no errors appear, you can run `terraform apply` to import state into generated configurations.

 #### 3.3.4.
 Limitations of Generating Configurations